forestryio/forestry.io/hugo/content/blog/renaming-files-and-improving-team-editing.md

 ---
-title: Renaming Files and Improving the Team Experience
+title: Renaming Files and Improving Editing in a Team
 description: Over the past couple weeks we were hard at work to improve the editor experience for our Git-backed content manager.
 Working with Git repos we come across some unique advantages and challenges.